Fix driveway cracks

 Check the weather and prep the cracks

 Choose a sunny day with no rain in the forecast for at least 24 hours.
 Start by rolling the crack filler rope onto a sunny section of the driveway so it warms and softens.
 While it’s warming, remove all the dirt, weeds and old crack filler from the cracks.
 Scrape out the old material with a flat-blade screwdriver or 5-in-1 paint tool.
 It’s a painstaking process, but it’s critical to getting a successful repair.
 So don’t skip it or take shortcuts.
-Cleaning and filling hairline cracks are more time consuming, and the fix won’t last unless you widen them with an angle grinder and diamond wheel (Photo 1).
+Cleaning and filling hairline cracks are more time consuming for asphalt repair, and the fix won’t last unless you widen them with an angle grinder and diamond wheel (Photo 1).

 Once you finish digging out all the cracks, blow the dust and debris out of the cracks and off the driveway using a leaf blower or compressed air gun.